 Recommendation SG.1:

-ICANN should consult with data security expert(s) to identify reasonable and justifiable requirements to place on registrars and in relation to how data is protected from unauthorized access or alteration while under their control.
-ICANN should similarly consider whether [or require?] any such breaches that are discovered must be reported to ICANN, and in the case of escrow providers, reported to the registrar/registry that provided the data.

-[ICANN should similarly consider whether contractual requirement are needed to require registrars, registries and escrow providers to notify registrants in the event of data breaches.]
+The ICANN Board should require that the ICANN Organization, in consultation with data security expert(s) ensure that all contracts with contracted parties (to include Privacy/Proxy services when such contracts exist) include uniform and strong requirements for the protection of registrant data and for ICANN to be notified in the event of any data breach.

-In carrying out this review, the external consultants should consider whether requirements within the GDPR could be used as a model, as many ICANN contracted parties must already adhere to those.
-If changes are deemed to be required based on the results of the above-recommended studies, ICANN must either negotiate appropriate contractual changes or initiate a GNSO PDP to consider effecting such changes.
+In carrying out this review, the data security expert(s) should consider to what extent GDPR regulations, which many but not all ICANN contracted parties are subject to, could or should be used as a basis for ICANN requirements.
+The ICANN Board must either negotiate appropriate contractual changes or initiate a GNSO PDP to consider effecting such changes.

-Findings: To be completed once we have access to contracts between ICANN and escrow providers and Escrow providers and contracted parties.
+Findings: ICANN's agreements with contracted parties have inconsisten requiremenbts regarding the protection of registrant data, and in several cases, no requirement that it be notified in the case of data breach..

-Rationale: If ICANN has a requirement to safeguard registrant data, as Articles 4.6(e)(ii) and 4.6(e)(iii) imply, then ICANN has an obligation to ensure that its contracted parties act accordingly.
+Rationale: If ICANN has a requirement to safeguard registrant data, as Articles 4.6(e)(ii) and 4.6(e)(iii) imply, then ICANN has an obligation to ensure that its all contracted parties act accordingly.

 Impact of Recommendation: This recommendation will impact data security and potentially registrants whose data is collected in conjunction with gTLD domain registrations.
 By helping to ensure that such data is not altered inappropriately, their domain names and associated assets are protected.
-The recommendation could impose additional contractual requirements on registrars and registries. <INSERT IMPACT IF NOT ADDRESSED, ALIGNMENT WITH SCOPE>
+The recommendation could impose additional contractual requirements on registrars and registries.

+If this recommendation is not addressed, ICANN Contractual Compliance has no ability to either audit that reasonable efforts are being used to protect data, nor to be aware of serious problems with how its contracted parties are protecting such data.

 Feasibility of Recommendation: The RT believes that this recommendation is both feasible and necessary.

-Implementation: [INSERT IMPLEMENTATION RESPONSIBILITY, TARGET FOR SUCCESS, WHETHER IMPLEMENTATION IS ALREADY UNDERWAY OR NOT, AND TIMELINE]
+Implementation: Implementation should ensure uniform and appropriate protection of registrant data by all contracted parties along with due notification of ICANN in the event of breaches and the ability of ICANN Contractual Compliance to audit such actions and take action in the case of non-compliance.
+The review team knows of no current effort to enact such change, but it should be completed within one year of the this recommendation being accepted.

-Priority: [To Be Completed]
+Priority: Medium-High

-Level of Consensus: [To Be Completed]
+Level of Consensus: Full

 Possible impact of GDPR and other applicable laws

-[TO BE PROVIDED]
+GDPR require industry standard protect and notification of breach, although it is not clear whether ICANN would be one of the notified parties in all cases.
+It is unlikely that implementation of this recommendation would cause and non-compliance with GDPR.